hisarciklilar/quants_dojo/README.md

 ## Features to add

 - Creating a databank of questions for different topics and allow the users to choose in which topic they test their skills.

+## Credits

+- Logo is obtained from [ASCII](https://ascii.co.uk).
+Chosen font type: "stop".
+Image is cropped from "temples"